 Netgear WAX204: Simple and effective router (that can work as an access point, too)

-When Netgear first pitched me the WAX204, I was surprised it was called an access point.
+When Netgear first pitched me the WAX204, I was surprised the company called an access point.
 The device has a WAN (Internet) port, which generally means it’s a router.

 But Netgear was adamant on the naming, telling me: